 2. Affecting Search Engine Optimization (SEO)

-Many search engines such as Google has already officially stated that HTTPS is a ranking factor on their SERPs.
-Although it is not a major ranking factor, most of us would never leave any stone unturned to get a better ranking than competitors.
+Many search engines such as Google have already officially stated that HTTPS is a ranking factor on their SERPs.
+Although it is not a major ranking factor, most of us would never leave any stone unturned to get a better ranking than our competitors.

-And it is worth mentioning that Google has itself aggressively following this migration from HTTP to HTTPS for its own products and asking others to follow it.
+It is worth mentioning that Google has aggressively followed this migration from HTTP to HTTPS for its own products and asking others to follow it.
 It is likely to be a strong ranking factor soon.

 3. Increases Users Trust